-Meet the Belconnen Community Council Committee (2017/18):
+Meet the Belconnen Community Council Committee (2019/20):

 Executive Committee Members:

-Chair – Glen Hyde
+Chairperson – Glen Hyde

 Secretary – Bronwyn Vincent

-Public Officer – Brian Rhynehart
+Public Officer – Charles Thomas

 Glen Hyde – Chair

 As a 30 year resident of the ACT and the last 24 here in the Belconnen district, I’ve had the pleasure of raising a family and working in “the Jewel in Canberra’s Crown”.
 I’ve been a public servant all my life and involved in junior sport, committees and community based organisations since arriving in Belconnen in late 1995.

-Damien Haas – Deputy Chair
+Clayton Browne – Deputy Chair

 Bronwyn Vincent – Secretary

-Charles Thomas – Committee Member
+Charles Thomas – Public Officer and Committee Member

 My interests are: wine (I belong to a wine-tasting group); chocolate; model railways and the real thing; hiking especially in dense forest; the natural environment – fauna and flora; especially frogs and lizards (the extended family started Sydney, Melbourne and Perth zoos); art; architecture; history; and travel.